-I offer a free 15-minute consultation to discuss your assessment questions and what assessment plan might fit your needs.
+I offer a free 15-minute consultation to discuss what assessment plan might fit your needs.

 Defining the problem accurately is the first step to intervening effectively.
 It can be hard to know what to do without a clear picture of the problem.
-That is where a detailed assessment and intervention plan can save hours of guesswork and false starts to make sure that you are directing resources appropriately.
-Assessment services can be targeted and specific, or more comprehensive and offering a wide-angle view.
+That is where a detailed assessment and intervention plan can ensure that you are directing resources appropriately.
+Assessment services can be targeted and specific, or offer a more comprehensive, wide-angle view.

 Types of assessments offered:

-- psychoeducational evaluations for learning, emotional, behavioral and attention concerns for school-age through adolescents.
+- Comprehensive psychoeducational evaluations for learning, emotional, behavioral and attention concerns.

-- Reevaluation of previously diagnosed learning, emotional or attention problems to use in college or graduate school planning and accommodations for college-age through young adults.
+- Reevaluation of previously diagnosed learning, emotional or attention problems to use in college or graduate school planning.

 - Assessment/diagnosis of ADHD, detailed executive functioning analysis, and personalized goal setting plan to be used in therapy or coaching.